-Item No. Item Description 1.1.0 Description of Cost Accounting System The University employs a modified accrual basis of accounting for charges to Federally Sponsored agreements.
+COST ACCOUNTING STANDARDS BOARD DISCLOSURE STATEMENT REQUIRED BY PUBLIC LAAW 100-679 EDUCATIONAL INSTITUTIONS Continuation Sheet PART I - GENERAL INFORMATION REVISION No. 7 - July 1, 2021 UNIVERSITY OF MARYLAND COLLEGE PARK Item No. Item Description 1.1.0 Description of Cost Accounting System The University employs a modified accrual basis of accounting for charges to Federally Sponsored agreements.
 Expenses are charged to sponsored projects using a cash basis as expenditures are made.
 Vacation leave is accrued at fiscal year-end but is not charged directly to University cost centers or Federally sponsored agreements until the vacation is taken.
 Expenses for materials and supplies post to sponsored agreements on a cash basis when vendor invoices are vouched for payment by the Accounts Payable Office.
 The vendor payments are usually made by check which are written by the General Accounting Division of the State of Maryland subsequent to vouching of the vendor invoice at UMCP.
 When the books are closed at fiscal year-end, payables related to regular purchase orders are accrued in the University accounting system (KFS), including some Federal sponsored project accounts.
 Accruals made to the University Financial Statements generally are not posted directly to the sponsored project accounts in the accounting system.
 These accruals are included in the University's indirect cost study.
-1.2.0 Integration of Cost Accounting with Financial Accounting In general, all financial transactions are recorded in the University's financial accounting system Kuali Financial System (KFS).
-For the Facilities and Administrative rate proposal, the University utilizes the Comprehensive Rate Information System (CRIS) from Maximus as the cost accounting software package to develop the F&A proposal.
-The data sources are from the University's central administrative systems such as KFS, human resources and the space system.
-Adjustments and reclassifications are made in the CRIS system and are listed in various reconciliation schedules of the F&A proposal.
-1.3.0 Treatment of Unallowable Costs Unallowable costs such as alcoholic beverages, contributions, donations, fines and penalties, entertainment, flowers and gifts are recorded in specific account object codes.
+1.2.0 Integration of Cost Accounting v vith Financial Accounting system Kuali Financial System (K) the University utilizes the EFACS package to develop the F&A propo administrative systems such as KF as are recorded in the University's financial accounting FS).
+For the Facilities and Administrative rate proposal, from Huron Consulting as the cost accounting software osal.
+The data sources are from the University's central S, human resources and the space system.
+Adjustments he EFACS system and are listed in various reconciliation 1.3.0 Treatment of Unallowable Costs Unallowable costs such as alcoholic beverages, contributions, donations, fines and penalties, entertainment, flowers and gifts are recorded in specific account object codes.
 Expenditures in these account object codes are then excluded from allocation to facilities and administrative costs.
 Unallowable activities (e.g., alumni events, commencement, development, and public relations, etc.) are uniquely accounted for and identified by the accounting system (KFS).
 Unallowable activities are removed from the indirect cost pools allocated to Federally sponsored agreements.
 A review (scrub) to identify unallowable costs is made during the development of the University's indirect cost (F&A) proposal.
+L